Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+13/04 !!!
+Average Nucleotide Identity has been added to GENERA tools !!!
 12/04 !!!
 GTDB has been added to GENERA tools !!!
 08/04 !!!
 Metabolic has been added to GENERA tools !!!
 01/04 !!!
 Orthology version 2.0.0 is now available: Specific gene analysis available, nucleotide mode available !!!